AnaviTechnology/anavi-docs/rabbitmax-flex/rabbitmax-flex.md

 RabbitMax Flex is shipped in a protective antistatic bag.
 The HAT as well as the Raspberry Pi must **NOT** be exposed to high electrostatic potentials.
 A grounding strap or similar protective device should be worn when handling the board.
 Avoid touching the component pins or any other metallic element.

 ## Requirements

+In order to setup RabbitMax Flex the following items are required:

+* Compatible Raspberry Pi
+* microSD card with compatible image
+* USB power supply

+Additionally you may attach USB mouse, keyboard, HDMI monitor or addition peripheral devices to your Raspberry Pi.

 ## Supported Peripherals